 Making a business case for the planning and executing of campus-wide systems replacement is challenging for management teams, usually because of the associated high costs and disruptions to campus operations.

-New technologies have presented solutions that simplify mobile access by leveraging the system already in place; this is done by re-equipping existing readers with a secure mobile hardware integration that allows them to communicate with software on mobile smart-devices.
+New technologies have presented solutions that simplify mobile access by leveraging the system already in place.
+Re-equipping existing readers with a secure mobile hardware integration allows them to communicate with software on mobile smart devices.
 This makes the path to adoption of mobile access control easy, and can be tailored to fit varying needs.

 In the event of emergencies, a campus can lock down all or portions of its campus from a centralized location.
 Wireless devices extend electronic access control to more interior doors, adding an additional layer of protection.

-Another benefit of wireless locks is universities can instantly activate and deactivate campus ID cards, and the system tracks and logs who has access to areas on campus.
-There’s no need to worry about keys floating around.
+Another benefit of wireless locks is universities can instantly activate and deactivate campus ID cards.
+The system tracks and logs who has access to areas on campus.
+There’s no need to worry about access keys floating around and getting lost or copied.
 Key override can still be an option, but facilities can reduce the distribution of those keys to just the campus management teams.